RicoJia/ricojia.github.io/_posts/2022/2022-01-31-deep-learning-CNN-Basics.markdown

 ## Theories

+### What is a Neuron in CNN?

+A neuron in machine learning can be thought of as "a unit that outputs the weighted sum of an input tensor".
+So, a whole filter with n feature maps is a logic embodiment of the neuron concept in CNN, in my opinion.

 ### How does back propagation on a kernel `K` work?

 Below was inspired by the  [Youtube channel far1din](https://www.youtube.com/watch?v=z9hJzduHToc)